anp-scp/anp-scp.github.io/docs/blog/posts/june_2025/boolean_package.md

 - **Make sure all ingredients work well together** (handle compatibility).

-Here, we proceed with an example of a `conda` package manager.
+Here, we proceed with an example of a package manager named `conda`.
 However, the same concepts apply to many other package managers as well.
 Say, we want to install a package named `numpy` via the `conda` package manager.
 We do this via `conda install numpy` :